RC-Chavan/DSAPrep/README.md

+# DSAPrep
+This repo is for solving DSA questions and taking the notes.

 ### ProblemsDSA
 This folder contains various DSA problems categorized by topic:
 - **Array**: Solutions and notes related to array manipulation and algorithms.